Santhoshi20/ICS_CP_MiniVoting.c/README.md

-# ICS_CP_MiniVoting.c
-This is the code for MiniVoting System in C language by team Yashveer Singh,Santhoshi Tejavath,Sunan and Aishwarya.
+This is the code for MiniVoting System .

 #include <stdio.h>
 #define MAX_CONTESTANTS 8

 // Function to cast a vote
 void CastVote(int votes[], int contestantCount)
 {
     int choice;
-    printf("Enter the contestant number you want to vote for:");
+    printf("Enter the contestant number you want to vote for: ");
     scanf("%d", &choice);

     // Validate the user's choice